Shaker Style Doors for your Kitchen Cabinets

 Corresponding Drawer Front Diagrams

-Recessed Panel Door and Drawer Fronts - Outside Edge Profiles
+Flat Panel Door and Drawer Fronts - Outside Edge Profiles

 This refers to the very perimeter of a door or drawer front.
 Any door style can be made with any of the following six edge choices.

-Additional Door ordering notes:
+Door ordering notes:

 If you would like a slab drawer front with a corresponding edge to go with your flat panel doors, you can mix it up like that.
-Many kitchens and bathrooms do not have matching drawer fronts to the doors.
-Adding slab fronts is very popular, especially for shorter heights that cannot be made in a matching flat panel design.
+Many kitchens and bathrooms do not have flat panel matching drawer fronts to the doors.
+Adding slab fronts is extremely popular, especially for shorter heights that cannot be made in a matching flat panel design.
 On the quotation / order form, you would request a slab drawer front and denote the same edge as those on the doors, if that is your choice.